zb77724/JoestarComics/documentation/specifications/business_requirements_specification.md

 - View Sales Statistics

     The admin should be able to access the sales statistics in a visually appealing & organized way, in order to gather market information, such as this month's most sold product.

+- View order history

+    Users should be able to view information about their current & previous orders, as well as filter & sort them.

+- Manage anouncements

+    Admins should be able to anounce new releases, products or discounts to the community, and later modify them or delete them.